iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 From the plots we can see that BYOL-Explore Lite seems to be the best performing algorithm where even in the empty grid-world environment it performs better than the meta-learned curiosity algorithms.
 We believe this is because of the reward prioritisation implemented in BYOL-Explore.
 This could explain its performance is better than the meta-learned curiosity algorithms and why it produces the most consistent agents.

-One major concern we still have is how the intrinsic rewards for FAST and CCIM increased during training for both environments used in our experiments<d-footnote>The intrinsic rewards for CCIM-slimmed decreased during training.</d-footnote>.
-Even with the reward combiner we still believe this could cause an issue like it did with the deep sea environment.
-Recall that the reward combiner has the following formula,
+One major concern we still have is how the intrinsic rewards for FAST and CCIM didn't decrease during training for both environments used in our experiments.
+However, we noted that the intrinsic rewards for CCIM-slimmed decreased during training.
+We believe the decrease in intrinsic rewards as training progresses is one of the main reasons why BYOL-Explore and RND are effective and why we see the improved performance of the CCIM-slimmed algorithm.
+Even with the reward combiner, we still believe that the intrinsic rewards not decreasing could potentially cause an issue, as it did with the deep-sea environment.Recall that the reward combiner has the following formula,

 $$
 \hat{r}_t = \frac{(1+ri_t-t/T)\cdot ri_t+ r_t\cdot t/T}{1+ri_t}.